-1. Updated survey averages shall be determined by a supplemental market adjustment committee comprised of two (2) bargaining unit Members appointed by the FFA and two (2) administrators appointed by the Employer.
-This committee shall meet annually and not later than June 1 of each year to review the data sources used for supplemental market adjustments.

-2. Where appropriate, the same data sources used in the FY 2018-19 supplemental market plan shall be used in determining adjustments for bargaining unit Members being considered for supplemental market adjustments in the subsequent fiscal years during the life of this Agreement.
-Disciplines falling outside of the FY 2018-19 supplemental market adjustment plan will be reviewed and approved by this committee using the most current data available from CUPA-HR, ASEE, ASCO, AACP, ASAHP surveys.

-E. Supplemental Market Adjustment Calculation: The supplemental market adjustment to which any Member will be entitled shall be determined as follows:

-1. Step 1: HR shall develop a spreadsheet showing the base salary in effect as of July 1 of the new fiscal year, adding first all promotion and merit salary increases approved during the previous academic year, and then applying the projected across-the-board salary increase for that year.

-2. Step 2: HR shall compare the resulting total for each Member with the market averages identified in 14.3.C in order to identify eligible Members, excluding those whose Step 1 adjusted salaries equal or exceed the market average for that discipline and rank, or are otherwise ineligible to participate in the plan.

-3. Step 3: HR shall total the number of eligible Members in order to apply the following formula.
+- 1. Updated survey averages shall be determined by a supplemental market adjustment committee comprised of two (2) bargaining unit Members appointed by the FFA and two (2) administrators appointed by the Employer.
+This committee shall meet annually and not later than June 1 of each year to review the data sources used for supplemental market adjustments. - 2.
+Where appropriate, the same data sources used in the FY 2018-19 supplemental market plan shall be used in determining adjustments for bargaining unit Members being considered for supplemental market adjustments in the subsequent fiscal years during the life of this Agreement.
+Disciplines falling outside of the FY 2018-19 supplemental market adjustment plan will be reviewed and approved by this committee using the most current data available from CUPA-HR, ASEE, ASCO, AACP, ASAHP surveys. - E. Supplemental Market Adjustment Calculation: The supplemental market adjustment to which any Member will be entitled shall be determined as follows: - 1.
+Step 1: HR shall develop a spreadsheet showing the base salary in effect as of July 1 of the new fiscal year, adding first all promotion and merit salary increases approved during the previous academic year, and then applying the projected across-the-board salary increase for that year. - 2.
+Step 2: HR shall compare the resulting total for each Member with the market averages identified in 14.3.C in order to identify eligible Members, excluding those whose Step 1 adjusted salaries equal or exceed the market average for that discipline and rank, or are otherwise ineligible to participate in the plan. - 3.
+Step 3: HR shall total the number of eligible Members in order to apply the following formula.
 Those Members holding the rank of "professor" shall be eligible to receive a "full share" of the calculated individual increase, but in no event in excess of the amount that is necessary to raise the Member's salary to the level of the comparable survey average salary for his/her discipline and rank.
 Those Members holding the rank of "associate professor" shall be eligible to receive a "two-thirds share" of the calculated individual increase, but in no event in excess of the amount that is necessary to raise the Member's salary to the level of the comparable survey average salary for his/her discipline and rank.
 Those Members holding the rank of "assistant professor" or "instructor" shall be eligible to receive a "one-third share" of the calculated individual increase, but in no event in excess of the amount that is necessary to raise the Member's salary to the level of the comparable survey average salary for his/her discipline and rank.
-Those Members holding the rank of "assistant professor" or "instructor" shall be eligible to receive a "one-third share" of the calculated individual increase, but in no event in excess of the amount that is necessary to raise the Member's salary to the level of the comparable survey average salary for his/her discipline and rank.

-EP = Number of eligible professors EA = Number of eligible associate professors EAI = Number of eligible assistant professors/instructors
+EP = Number of eligible professors

+EA = Number of eligible associate professors

+EAI = Number of eligible assistant professors/instructors

-FS = Adjustment amount (full share)(EP x FS) + (EA x (FS x 2/3)) + (EAI x (FS x 1/3)) = \$300,000.00(or the amount as listed in Section 14.3.A above)
+FS = Adjustment amount (full share)

+$(EP \times FS) + (EA \times (FS \times 2/3)) + (EAI \times (FS \times 1/3)) = $300,000.00$ (or the amount as listed in Section 14.3.A above)